mixmesh/mixmesh/rest/suggestions.md

 # Suggestions: The making of a REST API

-This REST API is expressive enough to perform the operations described mentioned in the [suggested Web UI](../webui/suggestions.md).
+This suggested REST API is expressive enough to perform the operations described in the [suggested Web UI](../webui/suggestions.md).

 I found some great advice here: